Pentagon Federal Credit Union

 5. Stick to Your Goals

-While figuring out your budget preferences, do keep your eye on the prize.
+While figuring out your budget preferences, do keep your eyes on the prize.
 Working toward your goals can help build your financial security and know-how.

-Short-term goals generally take between one to three years to reach and may include saving up to:
+Short-term goals generally take from one to three years to reach and may include saving up to:

 • Pay off student loan debt